What are Canopy's Content Categories?

 The Remote Connections category includes remote access apps, such as remote support, FTP clients, apps for accessing IP cameras remotely, etc.

-The Shopping category includes shopping apps and websites, such as Amazon, eBay, Target, AliExpress and more.
+The Retail category includes shopping apps and websites, such as Amazon, eBay, Target, AliExpress and more.

-The Social Networks category includes social network apps or websites, such as Facebook, Twitter, Instagram, Snapchat, LinkedIn and more.
+The Social Media category includes social network apps or websites, such as Facebook, Twitter, Instagram, Snapchat, LinkedIn and more.

 Sports: